The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Introduction

-Previous studies have looked at lithium in the \gaia-Enceladus stars.
-Prior to \gaia, \citet{Nissen2012} measured the lithium abundances of 25 stars in their low-$\alpha$ halo sequence --- which we now know to be \gaia-Enceladus.
-They found no significant systematic difference in the lithium abundances of high- and low-$\alpha$ stars. \citet{Molaro2020} and \citet{Cescutti2020} both looked at lithium in 39 \gaia-Enceladus stars using lithium abundances from literature compilations.
-They found that the Spite Plateau in \gaia-Enceladus is the same as in the rest of the Milky Way.
+Previous studies have looked at lithium in the GSE stars. \citet{Nissen2012} measured the lithium abundances of 25 stars in their low-$\upalpha$ halo sequence --- which we now know to be GSE --- finding no significant systematic difference in the lithium abundances of high- and low-$\upalpha$ stars. \citet{Molaro2020} and \citet{Cescutti2020} both looked at lithium in 39 GSE stars using abundances from literature compilations.
+They found that the Spite Plateau in GSE to be the same as in the rest of the Milky Way.

-In this work we expand upon those results, presenting the lithium abundance of 76 \gaia-Enceladus dwarf stars serendipitously observed and homogeneously analyzed as part of the GALactic Archeology with HERMES survey \citep[GALAH;][]{DeSilva2015}.
-GALAH is a massive spectroscopic survey of the local Galactic volume, with its Third Data Release containing information for about 600,000 stars.
-Here, we explore whether the lithium abundances of these \gaia-Enceladus stars are consistent with the abundances of other Galactic populations with likely \textit{in situ} and \textit{ex situ} origins.
-This allows us to test the hypothesis that the Spite Plateau is not the result of galactic chemical evolution.
+In this work we expand upon those results, presenting the lithium abundance of 93 GSE dwarf stars serendipitously observed and homogeneously analyzed as part of the Third Data Release \citep{Buder2021} of the GALactic Archeology with HERMES survey \citep[GALAH;][]{DeSilva2015}.
+GALAH is a massive spectroscopic survey of the local Galactic volume, and we explore whether the lithium abundances of GSE stars are consistent with the abundances of other Galactic populations with likely \textit{in situ} and \textit{ex situ} origins.
+We test the hypothesis that the Spite Plateau is not the result of galactic chemical evolution.

-This work is structured as follows: Section \ref{sec:observations} describes the observation, reduction, and analysis; Section \ref{sec:lithium} considers how lithium abundances change with stellar properties; Section \ref{sec:ges_selection} explains how the \gaia-Enceladus stars were selected; Section \ref{sec:ges_spite} compares and contrasts the Spite Plateau for various sub-samples of Milky Way stars; Section \ref{sec:discussion} summarizes the paper.
+This work is structured as follows: Section \ref{sec:observations} describes the observation, reduction, and analysis; Section \ref{sec:lithium} considers how lithium abundances change with stellar properties; Section \ref{sec:ges_selection} explains how the GSE stars were selected; Section \ref{sec:ges_spite} compares and contrasts the Spite Plateau for various sub-samples of Milky Way stars; Section \ref{sec:enrichment} comments on a handful of very Li-rich metal-poor stars; Section \ref{sec:discussion} summarizes the paper.